rstudio/pins-r/README.md

 ## Usage

-To begin using the pins package, you must create a board.
-A good place to start is the local board, which stores pins in a local directory.
+To use the pins package, you must first create a pin board.
+A good place to start is `board_folder()` which stores pins in a directory you specific.
+Here I’ll use `board_temp()` which because it creates a temporary board that will evaporate when your R session ends:
-Here I use a temporary board, so that you can run these examples without messing up the other data you might have pinned:

 ``` r
 library(pins)